Here we share our dining table dimensions guide including standard sizes for rectangular, square, round, and oval dining tables.

 • Rectangle: 96 inches long, 36 to 40 inches wide

-While rectangular dining room tables offer many configurations based on the number of people you want to seat, it’s recommended to choose a table that’s at least 36 inches but not more than 40 inches wide.
+While rectangular dining room tables offer many configurations based on the number of people you want to seat, choosing one that’s at least 36″ but not more than 40″ wide is recommended.

-For the length of the table, figure the most people you’d like to seat at the same time and choose a length to fit everyone.
-Remember that the basic rule is 24 inches of space per person per side.
+For the table’s length, figure out the most people you’d like to seat at the same time and choose a length to fit everyone.
+Remember that the basic rule is 24″ of space per person per side.

 • Square: 24 inches square